Cameron Heyward: 2024

 On September 3, 2024, Heyward signed a three-year, $45 million contract extension with the Steelers.
 For a tenth consecutive year, Heyward was named a team captain in 2024.

 Heyward began his season making four tackles (two assisted, two solo) in Week 1's 18–10 win over the Atlanta Falcons.
 He made his first sack of the season on Chargers quarterback Justin Herbert as the Steelers won 20–10.
 On November 10, Heyward achieved his first game of the season recording multiple sacks.
 He was able to sack Commanders quarterback Jayden Daniels twice to help the Steelers win 28–27.
 He repeated this performance during November 21's 24–19 loss to the Cleveland Browns.
+In the 2024 season, he had eight sacks, 71 tackles, and 11 passes defended.
 He finished the season being named to a seventh Pro Bowl appearance.
+He earned first team All-Pro honors for the fourth time.
+He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2025.

 2025

 While Heyward reported to training camp, he held out of on-field practices as he requested his current contract to be renegotiated for more money.
+He finished the 2025 season with 3.5 sacks, 78 tackles, and six passes defended.

+2026

+On March 10, 2026, Heyward and the Steelers agreed to a new two-year, $32.25 million contract, adding one year to his previous deal.